 gas balloon connected to said toroid.

-Formula of invention

-We claim:

-Methodelectrical conductivity wire net for the electric control of transparency and inform about cover (film) damage may be incorporated into said dome cover (film).

-Inventors: Alexander Bolonkin, Abstract
+Inventors: Alexander Bolonkin,

 Author offers a new method and installation (space apparatus, cleaner) for cleaning the outer Space from Space debris, protection current and future space station, ships, space satellites and interplanetary apparatus from space debris, meteorites and enemy attack and device which must be installed on new space apparatus for returning them into the planet atmosphere after lifetime or dangerous situation.
 Space cleaner has the special small rockets-projectiles.
 Rockets have a net and special brake-reflector parachute.
 Space cleaner shoots the special small rocket to space debris (attack projectile), catch them by net, change the debris impulse, connects to them brake-reflect parachute and return debris to planet using the top atmosphere and solar pressure.